Dhanya-M-Shetty/WeLink/README.md

 # WeLink
-•	Developed and executed automated test scripts using Selenium WebDriver and Java to validate the functionality of an ecommerce website.
+•	Developed and executed automated test scripts using Selenium WebDriver and Java to validate the functionality.

 •	Implemented Page Object Model (POM) for a modular and maintainable automation framework.